Do you struggle with how to overcome shame and guilt in your marriage?

 What’s the Difference Between Shame and Guilt Biblically?

 There is a big difference between shame and guilt.
 Guilt is a godly reaction, whereas shame is not.
 It’s self-defeating.

 Shame says, “I am bad” whereas guilt says, “I did something bad.”
 Big difference.

-Shame carries the fear of being exposed, rejected, or humiliated for behaviors such as addictions, aggression, or abuse; things that are generally found morally wrong by society.
+The truth about shame is that it carries the fear of being exposed, rejected, or humiliated for behaviors such as addictions, aggression, or abuse; things that are generally found morally wrong by society.

-On the other hand, the Bible says guilt or “godly sorrow” exists to help us.
+The Bible says guilt or “godly sorrow” exists to help us change our ways.
 It leads us to repentance and growth.
 This kind of guilt is healthy because it is motivated by love.

 2 Corinthians 7:10 says, “For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death” (ESV).

 How to Overcome Shame and Guilt in Your Marriage